ZHassanQ/PS4-Guide/README.md

-# IN MAINTENANCE DONT USE COME 10 APRIL OR LATER AT 11 APRIL
+# IN MAINTENANCE DONT USE, COME SOON
 This is a repository contains a guide to how to enable GoldHEN (Homebrew ENabler) on your PlayStation 4.

 GoldHEN Sections: **[Wiki](https://github.com/ZHassanQ/PS4-GoldHEN-Guide/wiki)**